iemafzalhassan/online_shop/ReadME-yogewro.md

 Project Title & Overview:
-his project is a **React.js** application bundled with **Vite** and containerized using **Docker**.
+this project is a **React.js** application bundled with **Vite** and containerized using **Docker**.
 It showcases an online shop built with modern web technologies, optimized for development and deployment.

 Deploy Online web page for shoping category